 There are several renowned lodges deep inside the park; the village of Sauraha, just outside the park on the Rapti River, has a range of accommodation to suit all budgets.
 The village is also actually one of the best areas for rhino-spotting – the animals have been known to cross the river at night to raid crops.

-The most likely place you’ll spota Sumatran, the most endangered large animal on earth is at Way Kambas National Park.
+Today, the most likely place you’ll spot a Sumatran rhino is at Way Kambas National Park in southern Sumatra, Indonesia.
 Its plans for breeding offers hope to the species, leading to the planned doubling of the sanctuary’s size.
-The new breeding facility is set to open in Spring 2019.
+A new breeding facility opened in 2019.
 There are also small populations of the Sumatran rhino in Borneo.

 The chances of spotting one is low, but Wanderlust reader John Ironmonger was very lucky...